Table of Contents[Hide][Show]

 American Airlines Carry-On Prohibited Items

-There certain items are considered dangerous and classified as hazardous material.
-Dangerous goods are prohibited from both your carry-on and checked bag in all American Airlines flights.
-These rules are not specific to American Airlines and are mandated by the Federal Aviation Administration.
+There are certain items that are considered dangerous and classified as a hazardous material.
+Dangerous goods are prohibited from both your carry-on and checked bag on all flights.
+These rules are not specific to any airline and are mandated by the Federal Aviation Administration.

 American Airlines Carry-On Liquids